They say…

 All these breweries were standalone operations – there were then only a tiny handful of historic brewpubs left in the UK and this particular business model seems to have been abandoned in London even earlier than elsewhere, not to be restored until the Goose and Firkin opened in 1979 as the first example of what became a major resurgence in UK brewpubs.

-Looking back across the upheavals of the intervening decades that brought about the completely transformed brewing landscape of today, it’s striking to note how much kinder history has been to the independents.
+Looking back across the upheavals of the intervening decades that brought about the completely transformed landscape of today, it’s striking to note how much kinder has been to the independents.
 Of the big brands brewed in London back then, Guinness is the only one that retains its familiarity and cachet today, though its production has once again been centralised in its home city of Dublin.

-Young’s is still a familiar name on the London scene although the owning company has finally become a non-brewing pubco, with the brands produced by Carlsberg in Burton upon Trent, alongside those of Courage, the only major Big Seven brand of the day besides Guinness to retain a shred of credibility.
+Young’s is still a familiar name on the London scene although the owning company has finally become a non-brewing pubco, with the brands produced by in Burton upon Trent, alongside those of Courage, the only major Big Seven brand of the day besides Guinness to retain a shred of credibility.
 Delightfully, Sambrook’s resumed commercial production on Young’s former Wandsworth site in 2021, retaining its status as the oldest documented continuous brewing site in the UK, if no longer holding the record for continuous commercial brewing.

 In 2013, East London regained a brewery under the Truman name.
-Aside from ownership of the brand and considerable respect for the history and heritage there was no connection with the original brewery.
+Aside from ownership of the brand and considerable respect for the and heritage there was no connection with the original brewery.
 Sadly, the company has since been forced to suspend brewing and to sell the Truman name.

 I’m gradually adding lists for every year from 1971 onwards, so you’ll eventually be able to trace the fortunes of London’s breweries through the modern era of beer.
 You can check progress using the ‘year by year’ link below.